Advertiser Disclosure

 Korean Air Acquiring Majority Stake in Asiana Airlines

 Korean Air is a member of SkyTeam, while Asiana Airlines is a member of Star Alliance.
 These 2 airlines announced plans to merge in late 2020.
-Now, as 2024 draws to a close, they have all the government regulatory approvals needed to proceed with the merger — which required over a dozen government agencies to sign off.
+In late 2024, they finally got all the government regulatory approvals needed to proceed with the merger — which required over a dozen government agencies to sign off.

 Asiana Airlines A380 First Class Flat bed - Cherag Dubash